Writing Dialogue: Tags, Action Beats, and Punctuation Conventions

 • “I’d like that piece”—she pointed toward the table—“of chocolate cake.”
 If the speech is interrupted by an action beat, em dashes go outside the quotation marks, and there are no other punctuation marks next to the interrupting action.

 • Uninterrupted dialogue over multiple paragraphs: When a character has a long speech, a writer may choose to break the speech into multiple paragraphs.
-In these instances, an opening quotation mark is used on every paragraph of dialogue, but closing quotation marks are used only on the final paragraph of dialogue, as long as there are no intervening non-dialogue bits at the beginning of each paragraph.
+In these instances, an opening quotation mark is used on every paragraph of dialogue, but a closing quotation mark is used only on the final paragraph of dialogue, as long as there are no intervening non-dialogue bits at the beginning of each paragraph.

 Final thoughts